- Air Conditioning

 Keeping you comfortable year-round

-You’re definitely familiar with the seasonal extremes here in New Jersey.
-From hot, sticky summers to freezing cold winters, your Monmouth or Ocean County home needs to be ready for just about anything.
-When you spend money air conditioning and heating your home throughout the year, you should be sure that you’re getting the full benefit, not just spending unnecessarily while still being uncomfortable.
+If you live in Monmouth or Ocean County, you’re definitely familiar with the seasonal extremes of New Jersey.
+From hot, sticky summers to freezing cold winters, your home needs to be ready for just about anything.

-Insulation helps regulate your home’s temperature by preventing temperature swings determined by the outdoors.
-In the summer, insulation helps keep hot, outdoor air out, while during the winter, insulation keeps warm, heated air in.
-Properly insulating your home (in addition to air sealing) will ensure you’re comfortable year-round, while preventing you from spending exorbitant amounts on energy bills.
+Insulation helps regulate your home’s temperature year-round by controlling the heat flow in and out of your walls, attic, floors and crawlspace.
+In the summer, it keeps outdoor heat out, and during the winter, it keeps valuable heat in.
+Properly insulating your home (in addition to air sealing) will ensure you’re comfortable all year long while keeping those energy bills down.

-Insulating the appropriate locations in your home is key to guaranteeing temperature regulation and keeping you comfortable.
-When insulating, the main areas of your home a professional will focus on include:
+Certain areas in your home require more insulation than others.
+When upgrading your home insulation, the main areas of your home a professional will focus on include:

 Types of Insulation & Their Benefits

-Various types of insulation have different properties and benefits.
-The thermal resistance, or R-value, of insulation is the measurement which determines how well it works.
+Different types of insulation have different properties and benefits.
+The thermal resistance, or effectiveness, of insulation is measured by R-value.
 The higher an insulation’s R-value, the more effective it is.
-Ensuring your home has an adequate amount of insulation with the appropriate R-value will help maintain your comfort at home, while simultaneously saving energy.
+Ensuring your home has an adequate amount of insulation with the appropriate R-value will help maintain home comfort while simultaneously saving energy.

 Spray Foam Insulation

-Closed cell spray foam insulation is more dense than open cell, allowing it to be an excellent vapor barrier.
-Both cell and closed cell spray polyurethane foam (SPF) insulation have air sealing properties, help to strengthen a home’s structure and provide noise reduction.
+There are two types of spray foam: open cell and closed cell.
+Closed cell spray foam insulation is more dense than open cell, making it an excellent vapor barrier.
+Both open cell and closed cell spray foam have excellent air sealing properties and can also provide soundproofing.

 Cellulose is an environmentally-friendly insulation option which has a high fire safety rating.
-Made from recycled newspaper, it’s also fairly inexpensive.
+Made from recycled newspaper, it is also very cost-effective.

-Rigid foam board insulation has an extremely high R-value.
-Its non-flexible nature, however, makes it only suitable for installation in certain areas.
-It covers large areas well and is generally used as an air barrier, to add structural strength, as a thermal break or exterior sheathing.
+Rigid foam board insulation has an extremely high R-value and is resistant against moisture.
+It covers large areas well and is generally used as an air barrier, to add structural strength, as a thermal break, or as exterior sheathing.

 Fiberglass Batt Insulation

 A popular, affordable insulation option is fiberglass batt insulation.
-Many homeowners attempt to undertake installation of it themselves, but since fiberglass batts need to be expertly cut and fitted, usually the batts end up being ineffective.
-As with all insulation, professional installation is highly recommended to ensure quality results.
+Many homeowners attempt to undertake installation of fiberglass insultation themselves, but since fiberglass batts need to be expertly cut and fitted, it’s best to hire a professional.

 Tom Rostron: Monmouth & Ocean County Insulation Experts

-The professional team at Tom Rostron can help install insulation in your home to ensure you’re getting the full benefits of comfort and energy savings.
-We’ll determine which areas of your home need to be insulated, determine the appropriate type of insulation and complete the install so you’ll be on your way to having a comfortable, energy efficient home year-round.
+As your local insulation company, Tom Rostron can install insulation in your home while ensuring you’re getting the full benefits of comfort and energy savings.
+We can perform an energy audit to determine which areas of your home need to be insulated, choose the best types of insulation for your home, and complete the necessary insulation work so you can start enjoying a comfortable, energy efficient home year-round.